CentroEPiaggio/thunder_dynamics/README.md

+# ⚠️ Disclaimer: Experimental URDF Branch ⚠️

+This branch of `thunder_dynamics` is experimental and may contain features that are under development, broken or not fully tested.

+---

 # Thunder - [thunder_dynamics](https://github.com/CentroEPiaggio/thunder_dynamics) - v0.8.15

 The aim of `thunder_dynamics` is to generate code useful for robot's dynamics and control.